hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/05-neural-networks.md

 ![](img/nerve-cells-sem-steve-gschmeissner.jpg){. width="100%"}

 The full case of a general graph is hard to think about: what happens if the output of one neuron connects, perhaps through a series of other neurons, back to one of its own inputs?
 Since each $x_i$ component is single-valued, a cycle has to be handled in a time-dependent way.
 A value of $x_i = 0$ might, though some connections, force $x_i \to 1$, but only _at a later time_.
+(Signals in the brain take time to propagate, too.)

-There have been a few different approaches.
+There have been a few different ways to address cycles:

 1. Require the graph to not have cycles.
 This is what McCulloch & Pitts did in their original formulation, since they were trying to build neuron diagrams that make logical propositions, like AND, OR, and NOT in digital circuits.
 These have clear inputs and outputs and should be time-independent.
 2. Update the graph in discrete time-steps.
 If $x_i = 0$ implies, through some connections, that $x_i$ will be $1$, it is updated in a later time-step.